lsarjanovic/The-Keyboard/README.md

 # The-Keyboard
 The Keyboard is a learning JavaFX project for typing by mouse-clicking.
 It had also been intended as a way to learn GUI element placement, and manipulation by coding.
 TheKeyboard had been written in Notepad++.

-Project had been compiled manually, by command
+The project code had been compiled manually, by command

 javac --module-path ../lib/javafx/lib --add-modules javafx.controls TheKeyboard.java